shaiknawazuddin/Glassdoor-Reviews-WebScraper/README.md

 1) conda install -c anaconda beautifulsoup4
 2) conda install -c anaconda-forge requests

-Please change the header's user-agent to your perosnal user-agent, just type "My user agent" on google and paste the value to key 'User-Agent'.
+Please change the header's user-agent to your perosnal user-agent.
+Just type "My user agent" on google and paste the value to key 'User-Agent'.

 Make sure you use the right format as mentioned in the code while providing the link.